husarion/rosbot-mapping/README.md

 # rosbot-mapping

-A GitHub template for ROSbot: creating a map a using Slam Toolbox
+A GitHub template for ROSbot: creating a map using Slam Toolbox

 ## Quick Start

-Connect a gampad to USB port of your PC/laptop.
+Connect a gamepad to USB port of your PC/laptop.

 Then create `.env` file